ombayskar1/project2/README.md

 #New Project
 This project has creted from lacal System.
-Set up to track // git push -u origin main
+Set up to track // git push -u origin main.